-Now's it time to de-puff by draining the excess fluid from your face.
+Now's it time to try to de-puff by draining the excess fluid from your face.
 Using that same level of pressure, place your palms underneath the cheekbones and massage backward toward the hairline.
 End by using the palms to cup the cheekbones and firmly pull upward for five seconds.
 Repeat these same steps from the jawline toward the sides of the face, ending by sweeping down the neck underneath your ears to drain the lymph.
 Feel free to repeat these motions five or six times.

 Last, place the sides of your index fingers onto the nasolabial fold (aka the crease the connects the sides of your nose to the sides of your mouth) and sweep in one fluid motion toward the side of your face, ending by slowly sweeping your fingers from the jawline down your neck to drain the lymph.
 Follow the diagrams above if you need a visual or this video tutorial.

-By the time you're finished, you should notice a visible change in your face shape (I know I do!
+By the time you're finished, you might notice a visible change in your face shape (I know I do!
 See above—lookin' pretty contoured, no?).
 Shop the products I personally use and Graf recommends using post-massage below.
 Graf says to continue your usual skincare routine post-massage as well.

-Koh Gen Do's Massage Milk is packed with avocado protein, probiotics, amino acids, and gentle brightening acids, all of which work to make the skin look smoother, plumper, and brighter.
+Koh Gen Do's Massage Milk is packed with avocado protein, probiotics, amino acids, and gentle brightening acids, all of which are meant to work to make the skin look smoother, plumper, and brighter.
 It's super silky, fragrance-free, and has never made my combo skin break out.